feeltheajf/trufflehog3/README.md

 ### HTML Reports

 HTML reports are now much prettier and more useful than ever.
 You can filter out specific rules or paths on the fly without fiddling with raw data.
-Have a look at a sample [HTML report](https://feeltheajf.github.io/trufflehog3/examples/report) and try it on your own.
+Have a look at a sample <a href="https://feeltheajf.github.io/trufflehog3/examples/report" target="_blank">HTML report</a> and try it on your own.

 ### Inline Exclude